Arctic circles, domino tilings and square Young tableaux: Introduction

 It is easy to see that after exactly $n^2$ steps, the system will terminate when it reaches the state in which each particle $k$ is in position $n+k$, and no further jumps can take place.
-We call the instructions for evolving the system of particles from start to finish a \bb{jump sequence}.
-We can now add a probabilistic element to this combinatorial model by considering the uniform probability measure on the set of all jump sequences of order $n$, and name the resulting probability model the \bb{jump process} of order $n$.
+We call the instructions for evolving the system of particles from start to finish a \textit{jump sequence}.
+We can now~add a~probabilistic element to this combinatorial model by considering the uniform probability measure on the set of all jump sequences of order $n$, and name the resulting probability model the \textit{jump process} of order $n$.
 But in fact, this is nothing more than a thinly disguised version of the random square Young tableaux model, since jump sequences are in a simple bijection with square Young tableaux: given a square tableau, think of the sequence of numbers in row $k$ of the tableau as representing the sequence of times during which particle $n+1-k$ jumps to the right.
-This is illustrated in Fig.~\ref{fig-tableauparticlesbijection}.
+This is illustrated in Figure \ref{fig-tableauparticlesbijection}.
 We leave to the reader the easy verification that this gives the desired bijection.

 With these definitions, it is now natural to consider the asymptotic behavior of this system of particles as $n\to\infty$.
-Figure \ref{fig-tableauxarctic} shows the result for a simulated system with $n=40$.
+Figure \ref {fig-tableauxarctic} shows the result for a simulated system with $n=40$.
 Here we see a circle-like shape appearing again.
-To formulate precisely what is happening, given a jump process of order $n$, for each $1\le k\le 2n$, let $\tau_n^{-}(k)$ and $\tau_n^{+}(k)$ denote respectively the first and last times at which a particle $k$ jumped from or to position $k$.
-Define the \bb{frozen time-period} in position $k$ to be the union of the two intervals
+To formulate\vadjust{\goodbreak} precisely what is happening, given a jump process of order $n$, for each $1\le k\le2n$, let

+$\tau_n^{-}(k)$ and $\tau_n^{+}(k)$ denote, respectively, the first and last times at which a particle $k$ jumped from or to position $k$.
+Define the \textit{frozen time-period} in position $k$ to be the union of the two intervals

-\begin{samepage} \begin{thm}[The arctic circle theorem for random square Young tableaux] Fix any $\epsilon>0$.
-Denote As $n\to\infty$, the event
+\begin{theorem}[(The arctic circle theorem for random square Young tableaux)] Fix any $\varepsilon>0$.
+Denote